vidarr/ringbuffer/readme.md

 Often enough, it won't find one that fits the requested size *exactly*, thus it will have to do some adjustments, either shrink a block, or claim a raise of the memory bounds as discussed above.
 If you free a block, it will put this block back into the list of available blocks.
 In order to counter total fragmentation, it will try to merge to adjacent available blocks into one bigger one.
 One could call it a poor man's crippled garbage collector.

-A lot of stuff that usually goes unnoticed.

-And costs time.
+A lot of stuff that usually goes unnoticed - And costs time.
 Thus at some point of optimisation, it pays off to avoid *mallocs*.
 How can this be achieved?
 One trait to go is recycling of memory blocks.